Blonde (Frank Ocean album): Release and promotion

 On April 6, 2015, Ocean announced that his follow-up to Channel Orange would be released in July, as well as a publication, although no further details were released.
 The album was ultimately not released in July, with no explanation given for its delay.
 The publication was rumored to be called Boys Don't Cry, and was slated to feature the aforementioned "Memrise", although the track did not make the final track listing.

-On July 2, 2016, Ocean hinted at a possible third album with an image on his website pointing to a July release date.
-The image shows a library card labeled Boys Don't Cry with numerous stamps, implying various due dates.
-The dates begin with July 2, 2015, and conclude with July 2016, and November 13, 2016.
-Ocean's brother, Ryan Breaux, further suggested this release with an Instagram caption of the same library card photo reading "BOYS DON'T CRY #JULY2016".
-On August 1, 2016, a live video hosted by Apple Music showing an empty hall was launched on the website boysdontcry.co.
-The website also featured a new design and the video marked the first update on the website since a "date due" post from July.
+On July 2, 2016, Ocean hinted at a possible third album with an image on his website suggesting a July or November release date.
+On August 1, 2016, a live video marked the first update on the website since the library card post from July.